 April 17, 1924 – Theater chain operator Marcus Loew gains control of Metro Pictures, Goldwyn Pictures Corporation, and Louis B. Mayer Pictures and merges them into Metro Goldwyn Mayer (MGM).

 May 19, 1924 – After a run in Philadelphia, the revue “I’ll Say She Is” makes a successful opening on Broadway.
-The stage show’s success elevates its stars, the Four Marx Brothers, to Broadway from vaudeville.
+The stage show’s success elevates its stars, the Four Marx Brothers, from vaudeville to Broadway.
 They would star in two more Broadway shows over the next two years, “The Cocoanuts” and “Animal Crackers”, before being signed by Paramount.

 1925– There are 30,000 illegal speakeasies in New York City.

-September 10, 1925 – Having just signed her first contract with MGM, the star once known as Greta Lovisa Gustafsson arrived in Hollywood for the first time.
-Of course, the star is now better remembered for her stage name: Greta Garbo.
+September 10, 1925 – Having just signed her first contract with MGM, the star once known as Greta Lovisa Gustafsson arrived in Hollywood for the first time with little fanfare.
+She is now better remembered for her stage name, Greta Garbo.

 1926 – Struggling independent studio Warner Brothers signs a contract with Western Electric and establishes Vitaphone.
 The recording process would include record disks synced up to movies, making the first talking pictures possible.
 Initially seen as a way to save costs on orchestra accompaniments for live movies, it soon became clear that talkies changed both the way movies were made and how they were watched irreversibly.